Climate change in Brazil

 Forest fires are both a consequence and a cause of climate change.

 Climate change in Brazil is causing higher temperatures and longer-lasting heatwaves, changing precipitation patterns, more intense wildfires and heightened fire risk.
 Brazil's hydropower, agriculture and urban water supplies will be affected.
 Brazil's rainforests, and the Amazon, are particularly at risk to climate change.
 At worst, large areas of the Amazon River basin could turn into savannah, with severe consequences for global climate and local livelihoods.
-Sea levels in Brazil are predicted to rise by more than 20cm by the middle of the century.
+Sea levels in Brazil are predicted to rise by more than 20 cm by the middle of the century.
 Extreme weather events like droughts, flash floods, and urban flooding are causing annual losses of around R$13 billion (US$2.6 billion), equivalent to 0.1% of the country’s 2022 GDP.
 Climate impacts could exacerbate poverty.

 Brazil's greenhouse gas emissions per person are higher than the global average, and Brazil is among the top 10 highest emitting countries.
 Greenhouse gas emissions by Brazil are over 4% of the annual world total, firstly due to cutting down trees in the Amazon rainforest, which emitted more carbon dioxide in the 2010s than it absorbed, and secondly from large cattle farms, where cows belch methane.

 In the Paris Agreement, Brazil promised to reduce its emissions, but the 2019-2022 Bolsonaro government has been criticized for doing too little to limit or adapt to climate change.
 In 2024 Brazil revised its Nationally Determined Contribution (NDC), setting a goal to cut emissions by 59% to 67% compared to 2005 levels by 2035.